ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

   - Optionally, as second element, the role (or CBOR array of roles) the Client is authorized to take in the group.

-  The encoding of the group or topic identifier and of the role identifiers is application specific.
+  The encoding of the group or topic identifier and of the role identifiers is the same as in {{ssec-authorization-request}}.

 * Other additional parameters as defined in {{I-D.ietf-ace-oauth-authz}}, if necessary.